francoposa/francoposa.io/content/about/index.md

 > "Write programs that do one thing and do it well" - _The Unix Philosophy_

 > "There should be one -- and preferably only one -- obvious way to do it." - _The Zen of Python_

+It is not lost on me that neither Linux nor Python has fulfilled these philosophical goals.

 ## This Site